mlin/GenomicSQLite/docs/guide.md

     SELECT twobit_rna(nucleotides_twobit('UCAG'),Y,Z)
     ```

-Given a two-bit-encoded BLOB value, produce the nucleotide sequence as uppercased text, with `T`'s for `twobit_dna()` and `U`'s for `twobit_rna()`.
+Given a BLOB value, perform two-bit decoding to produce a nucleotide sequence as uppercased text, with `T`'s for `twobit_dna()` and `U`'s for `twobit_rna()`.

 Given a TEXT value, pass it through unchanged.
 Given NULL, return NULL.
 Any other first input is an error.

 The optional `Y` and `Z` arguments can be supplied to compute [`substr(twobit_dna(X),Y,Z)`](https://sqlite.org/lang_corefunc.html#substr) without decoding the whole sequence.
 Unfortunately however, [SQLite internals](https://sqlite.org/forum/forumpost/756c1a1e48?t=h) don't allow truly random access into long sequences by either approach (runtime is still proportional to total length).
 Consider splitting long sequences across multiple rows if that's needed (perhaps in 50K-nucleotide chunks, so that each two-bit-encoded BLOB fits within one 16KiB inner page of the database).

 Notice that the encoding function passes through TEXT values if they contain any non-nucleotide character, and the decoding function always passes through TEXT values.
+Therefore, if
-Therefore, if you fill a BLOB column with encoded values, it will use the two-bit encoding in rows with nucleotide-only sequences, and store the original text values in other rows.
-However, "decoding" the original text values will preserve their case and T/U letters, unlike decoded BLOBs.
+a BLOB column `C` is filled with `nucleotides_twobit(...)`, and you `SELECT twobit_dna(C) FROM ...`, the original TEXT value is stored & returned automatically for any cell containing a non-nucleotide character, while the two-bit-encoded BLOBs are used exactly where possible.
+However, the original TEXT values would have their case and T/U letters preserved, unlike decoded BLOBs.

+Lastly, take care not to run the decoder on an arbitrary BLOB *not* originally produced by the two-bit encoder, which would produce a garbage nucleotide sequence.

 **↪ Two-bit sequence length**